 Decorative containers often do not have drainage holes, so it may be necessary to double-pot your plant.
 Double potting allows you to enjoy a decorative container while providing proper drainage for your plant.
-When double potting, put a small amount of gravel in the bottom of the decorative container and place the clay or plastic container inside.
+When double potting, put a small amount of gravel in the bottom of the decorative container and place the clay or plastic container which has drainage holes inside.

 When using tall, narrow pots, you'll need to use a finer textured soil to maintain even moisture than when using short, wide pots.
-Larger pots require less frequent watering.
-Decorative baskets may also be used, but you'll need to use a plastic saucer inside the basket to protect furniture and floors from damage resulting from drainage.
+Larger pots may require less frequent watering.
+Decorative baskets may also be used, but you'll need to use a plastic liner to protect the basket.
+Plastic or ceramic saucers are needed for all containers with drainage holes to protect furniture and floors.

 Select containers according to plant type.
-For example, succulents may do better in unglazed clay containers while moisture-loving plants, like Boston fern, may do better in plastic containers.
-Glazed clay, wire with peat moss, and wooden containers are also available.
+For example, cacti, succulents, orchids and bromeliads may do better in unglazed clay or terra cotta containers while moisture-loving plants, like Boston fern, grow well in plastic containers or ceramic containers.
+For large plants, light-weight plastic containers may be a smart choice.
+Glazed clay, wire with peat moss baskets, and wooden containers are also available.
 Avoid treated wood containers because they may affect plant growth and viability.